The Private Wealth & Private Client Review: Belgium

 For certain investment insurance products, a tax-exempt yield can be realised in both type 21 (capital and yield guaranteed) and type 23 products (no guarantee as to capital or yield).
 Individual life insurance contracts are generally subject to a premium tax.

 The tax on investment income must generally be withheld at source by the Belgian paying agent.
 In that case, the income must not be reported in the annual PIT return.
-If no withholding tax is levied (for example, in case of a foreign paying agent), the income must be declared in the annual PIT return, and a tax equal to the withholding tax will be levied.
+If no withholding tax is levied (for example, in the case of a foreign paying agent), the income must be declared in the annual PIT return, and a tax equal to the withholding tax will be levied.

 Unless taxable as miscellaneous income (see below), capital gains realised on movable assets do not generally constitute taxable investment income.
-However, capital gains on shares of units of capitalising collective investment funds may be taxed at 30 per cent if more than 10 per cent of the assets are invested in debt securities.
+However, capital gains on shares of units of capitalising collective investment funds may be taxed at 30 per cent if more than 10 per cent of the assets are invested in debt securities, including cash.
 The same regime applies to shares redemptions or liquidations by such investment companies.

 Royalties are taxable at 30 per cent.
 For copyright royalties, a reduced rate of 15 per cent can apply subject to certain conditions.